 Sitting in a dark chapel, lit by candlelight, the practitioner goes into a meditative trance.
 Then, drawn by the painting, the believer is transported into the heavenly realm.
 Being in that space, the practitioner is able to absorb the positive energy that the deity transmits.

 Buddhist art owes its spread to trade routes across countries.
 The exchange of ideas went along with the exchange of commodities.
 Despite many hardships, fearsome merchants traveled across deserts, mountains, and seas.
 Monks joined caravans, leaving Buddhist artifacts and filling caves with Buddhist art along the trade routes.

-Commercial settlements were the first centers of Indian influence, and Buddhist communities built around them.
+Commercial settlements were the first centers of Indian influence, and Buddhist communities were built around them.
 Their cultural influences spread along the “silk roads”.
 Along these routes, the oases were not only centers of commerce but also religious centers.
-They had monasteries which transmitted Buddhist ideas and art to the peoples of Central and East Asia.
+They had monasteries that transmitted Buddhist ideas and art to the people of Central and East Asia.